REPLACE replaces part of a text string, based on the number of characters you specify, with a different text string.

 Example 2: REPLACEB (with your computer set to a default language that supports DBCS)

 In the following example:

-- REPLACEB returns " " because each character is counted as 2; the second argument specifies a starting point at the fourth byte, which is the second character, and the third argument specifies a length of 4 bytes, which is two characters.
+- REPLACEB returns " " because each character is counted as 2; the second argument specifies a starting point at the fourth byte, which is the second character, and the third argument specifies a length of 2 bytes, which is one character.

 - REPLACE returns " " because each character is counted as 1; the second argument specifies a starting point at the fourth character, and the third argument specifies a length of 4 characters.
 REPLACE returns " " no matter what the default language setting is on your computer.